 - Ferromagnetic materials experience minor dimensional change when placed in a magnetic field.
-This effect is called "magnetostriction." - The magnitude of these physical changes (L/Li) are small, typically a few parts per million. - These dimensional changes absorb energy and contribute to the total core loss. - Magnetostriction can manifest itself as audible noise, e.g. "transformer hum."
+This effect is called "magnetostriction." - The magnitude of these physical changes (Δ L / Li) are small, typically a few parts per million. - These dimensional changes absorb energy and contribute to the total core loss. - Magnetostriction can manifest itself as audible noise, e.g. "transformer hum."

-- Magnetostriction of 3% Si-Fe varies from about 23 in the easy axis to a negative 6 in the hard axis of orientation - both numbers x10E-6. - At ~6.5% Silicon, magnetostriction reaches a minimum.
-However, at this level of silicon, the alloy is too hard to roll successfully, especially to thin gauge. - (I have not yet found data for magnetostriction of NGOES).
+- Magnetostriction of 3% grain oriented Si-Fe varies from about 23 in the easy axis to a negative 6 in the hard axis of orientation - both numbers x10E-6. - At ~6.5% Silicon, magnetostriction reaches a minimum.
+However, at this level of silicon, the alloy is too hard to roll successfully, especially to thin gauge. - Similar data is available for non-oriented material in references such as: M. Enokizono, T. Suzuki, and J. D. Sievert, "Measurement of dynamic magnetostriction under rotating magnetic field," IEEE Transactions on Magnetics, Vol. 26, pp. 2067-2069,1990.

 - This chart offers a comparison of soft magnetic materials as a function of cost and usable frequency range. - Maximum use frequency depends on the operating flux density so the chart should be viewed as a general guide. - Increasing cost per unit volume is shown from left to right.
-Performance improvements from a more expensive core material can provide for lower overall system cost. - Silicon steel is used so widely because itrepresents a good comb ination of cost and performance.
+Performance improvements from a more expensive core material can provide for lower overall system cost. - Silicon steel is used so widely because it represents a good combination of cost and performance.